microsoft/AcademicContent/Workshop/5. Stream Analytics/Azure Stream Analytics HOL (C#).md

     _Creating an event hub_

 1. Wait a moment for the event hub to be created.
-Then scroll to the bottom of the blade and click the event hub name.
+Then click the event-hub name.

     ![Opening the event hub](Images/open-event-hub-2.png)